 Uber does not let go of their drivers randomly though.
 The following are the top five reasons of how you can get fired by Uber.
 5 common reasons why you have been fired from Uber:

-1. Failing the background check: Uber wants to make their rides safe.
-The ride-share company runs a background check on its drivers once a year to make sure they do not have criminal records.
-Uber may not even ask for a driver’s consent to run the background check.
-There is also not a set date in which Uber runs the checks of the drivers.
+- Failing the background check: Uber wants to make its rides safe.
+The ride-share company runs a background check on its drivers once a year to ensure they do not have criminal records.
+Uber may not even ask for a driver’s consent to run the background check, and there is also no set date on which Uber runs the checks.

-2. Rejecting too many rides: As an Uber driver, you can cancel or refuse to pick up a customer for a ride.
-If you cancel one too many times though you can get fired.
-Many drivers who try to steer clear of low ride acceptance rates agree to pick up a person but then soon after canceling the ride.
-This is cheating, and this does not aid in the prevention of you getting fired.
-If you cancel an excessive amount of Uber rides then you will be dismissed.
+- Rejecting too many rides: You can cancel or refuse to pick up a customer for a ride as an Uber driver.
+If you cancel one too many times, though,, you can get fired.
+Many drivers who try to steer clear of low ride acceptance rates agree to pick up a person but then soon after cancel the ride.
+This is cheating, and it does not help prevent you from getting fired.
+If you cancel an excessive amount of Uber rides, then you will be dismissed.

-4. Documents are not up to date: If documents regarding your car are expired this can get you terminated by Uber but this also can get you into to some serious legal trouble.
+- Documents are not up to date: If documents regarding your car are expired this can get you terminated by Uber but this also can get you into to some serious legal trouble.
 Having a suspended license, expired vehicle registration or expired tags is a driving violation.
-Make sure to always provide Uber with recent documents of your vehicle or license.
+Always provide Uber with recent documents of your vehicle or license.

-5. Bringing a friend along for the ride: It is permitted that you bring one of your companions to accompany you on your ride.
+- Bringing a friend along for the ride: You are permitted to bring one of your companions to accompany you.
 In fact, if your passenger does report you, you will be deactivated immediately from being an Uber driver.
 One of the primary reasons you cannot bring a friend is because the rider may feel uncomfortable.
-Also, if you do not have the bare minimum number of seats that Uber requires which is four, you may not be able to fit all the passengers in your car.
+Also, if you do not have the bare minimum number of seats that Uber requires which is four, you may be unable to fit all the passengers in your car.

 Taxis Have an established system

-An Uber and a taxi may seem similar because of the ride-sharing abilities but are very different.
-Taxis are limited with dates and timing options for riders.
-For example, if you try to order a taxi the night before a departure from an airport your chances of catching a ride are slim.
+Although Uber and taxi may seem similar because of their ride-sharing abilities, they are very different.
+Taxis are limited in terms of dates and timing options for riders.
+For example, if you try to order a taxi the night before a departure from an airport, your chances of catching a ride are slim.

-Uber is available worldwide in 400 cities and 60 countries that include locations such as Mexico, Saudi Arabia and Japan.
+- Uber is available worldwide in 400 cities and 60 countries, including Mexico, Saudi Arabia, and Japan.

 Uber may be Cheap, but Lyft is Safer

 Uber and Lyft are the two dominant companies in the ride-sharing industry.
-These competitors have similarities as far as features and options for riders, but here is one key difference: pricing.
-There are factors that go into pricing such as area, timing and the number of passengers in the car.
-Uber beats Lyft when it comes to costs though.
+These competitors have similarities in terms of features and options for riders, but there is one key difference: pricing.
+Factors such as area, timing, and the number of passengers in the car go into pricing.
+Uber beats Lyft when it comes to costs, though.

-Uber has a “surge” feature where you can get an estimate of how much your trip will cost at a certain time.
+Uber has a “surge” feature that estimates the cost of your trip at a certain time.
 The price is also 20% more economical for riders.
 The Lyft app does not have a price estimator.

 As far as customer service goes through, according to riders, Lyft drivers are more accommodating to their customers.
 Data has shown that Lyft has a small number of assaults as opposed to the high volume of Uber attacks and Uber kidnapping statistics.